F1rrel/RenewedVillageGrowth/readme.txt

   through OTTD's "Online Content").
-- Industry sets: you can use Baseset (all climates), FIRS 1.4 (all economies), FIRS 3 (all economies), FIRS 4 alpha (all economies), ECS 1.2 (any combination), YETI 0.1.6, NAIS 1.0.6, Improved Town Industries 1.3.
+- Industry sets: you can use Baseset (all climates), FIRS 1.4 (all economies), FIRS 3 (all economies), FIRS 4 alpha (all economies), ECS 1.2 (any combination), YETI 0.1.6 (all except simplified), NAIS 1.0.6, ITI 1.5, XIS 0.6 (The Lot).
 Using RVG with any other unsupported industry set may result in odd - or unstable - behaviours.

 4. License